gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/indexing-triggers-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        <b style='background-color:#FFF1B6; padding:1px 5px; color:#172A4C; border-radius:3px; margin: 0 5px 0 0; font-size: small;'>NEW UPDATE!</b><br>
-        Repository IDs are extracted from all webhook types (even from the install level ones) and only the repositories specified in the webhook will be indexed.
-This implementation prevents indexing all repositories in integrations that especially important for large integrations.
+        Repository IDs are extracted from all webhook types (including install level).
+Only repositories specified in the webhook are indexed, preventing unnecessary indexing of all repositories in large integrations.
     </div>
     </div>
 </div>

+<kbd>Last updated: December 2025</kbd>